nergalex/f5-aks-kic-lab/source/class3/module2/module2.rst

     | https://cafe.example.com/ should receive an HTTP 404 Not Found page. -> This is because the path / hasn't been defined into the Routes field of the manifest above.

-| If you don't have the rights on the hosts file of your client then you can use the curl command with the EXTERNAL-IP address of the cluster you've seen on step 11 of LAB 2A above:
+| If you don't have the rights on the hosts file of your client then you can use the curl command with the EXTERNAL-IP address of the cluster you've seen on last step of LAB 2A:

 .. code-block:: bash
     $ curl https://cafe.example.com/coffee --resolve cafe.example.com:443:52.167.14.0 --insecure